ECE students lead EDT robot team to second place at engineering competition

 In the objectives competition, EDT’s ground robot Stella, captained by two electrical and computer engineering students, placed second out of 32 teams, and team Air’s drone made it to the semi-final round.
 Team DevastatingWin lasted three rounds in the combat robot tournament.
 The two robot contests take place simultaneously at the Engineering Open House—one is skills-based, the other a robot brawl.

-The Midwestern Robotics Design Competition (MRDC) was started in 1987 and is one of the oldest continuously-run robotics competitions in country.
+The Midwestern Robotics Design Competition was started in 1987 and is one of the oldest continuously-run robotics competitions in country.
 This annual two-day contest is completely student-run.
 It involves multi-level platforms, obstacles, and various challenges, and is rebuilt each year.
 The teams faced tasks including triggering lights on a game in a certain sequence (similar to the classic Hasbro Simon Game), pushing a 12-pound bowling ball up a ramp, flinging small balls through a hoop, and crossing narrow, speed-bump laden bridges without sending the robots tumbling into ball pits.

 Team Stella’s approach was to re-use as many parts as they could from past contests.